NON-DAIRY MILK SUBSTITUTES: EVERYTHING YOU NEED TO KNOW

 Calcium Content

-One of the main sources of calcium which your body needs for strong bones is milk.
+One of the main sources of calcium that your body needs for strong bones is milk.
 So when going for non-dairy alternatives, check the calcium content and ensure it is at least 120 mg per 100ml.
 Several non-dairy milk substitutes are fortified with calcium and vitamin D, vital elements that contribute to bone health.

 Allergy Warning

 Most types of plant-based milk contain gluten, soy, and nuts.
-Hence, it is vital to keep an eye out for the information about allergens on the package.
+Hence, it is vital to keep an eye out for information about allergens on the package.

 Conclusion

 As discussed, good alternatives to dairy milk are available if you decide to stop consuming it.
-Oat, almond, soy, and coconut milk top the charts and are probably the most common non-dairy alternatives sold in grocery stores although they can be more expensive than dairy milk.
-Since several brands of non-dairy milk substitutes are available, it is important to read the labels carefully to ensure that the nutritional profile and ingredients are suited to your dietary requirement and health status.
+Oat, almond, soy, and coconut milk top the charts and are probably the most common non-dairy alternatives sold in grocery stores, although they can be more expensive than dairy milk.
+Since several brands of non-dairy milk substitutes are available, it is important to read the labels carefully to ensure that the nutritional profile and ingredients are suited to your dietary requirements and health status.
 Also, it is safer to stick to the unsweetened kinds, looking out for minerals like calcium specific to milk.

 To search for the best Dietitian/Nutritionists in Croatia, Germany, India, Malaysia, Slovakia, Spain, Thailand, Turkey, the UAE, the UK and The USA, please use the Mya Care search engine.